Servideska/HPC/doc.zih.tu-dresden.de/docs/software/spec.md

 !!! note "Explanation"

-    The reason for this is not known, however, it is caused by the flag `-DSPEC_ACCEL_AWARE_MPI`
+    The reason for this is not known, however, it is caused by the flag `-DSPEC_ACCEL_AWARE_MPI`.

 !!! note "Workaround"